 Here are some of the major findings from this year’s survey.

 With almost two-thirds of developers falling into the "passive candidate" bucket, it's more important than ever for employers to reach that audience.
-Instead of just waiting around for active candidate to find your open job (if only life were that easy, right?), alter your recruiting strategy to focus on those passive developers.
+Instead of just waiting around for active candidate to find your open job (if only life were that easy, right?), alter your developer hiring strategy to focus on those passive candidates.
 Instead of mass-posting to generic job boards, focus on forming relationships, conveying your employer brand, and perfecting your targeted outreach.

 This number increased by 21% since last year's results, showcasing the importance of ongoing learning and education in a developer's life.
 Those who reported being self-taught said they taught themselves through a variety of mediums, including reading up on official documentation, participating in Stack Overflow Q&A, and reading a trade book.